CSCI-UA 102 (Data Structures)

 Weekly Labs

 (Almost) every week you will be given a lab to work on.
-You should review the lab instructions before your weekly recitation so that you can discuss any questions and issues during the recitation.
+You should review the lab instructions during your weekly recitation so that you can discuss any questions and issues during the recitation.

 During some of the recitation session you will get a chance to work on parts of the lab with other students and with guidance of the recitation instructor.

 Some parts of the weekly labs will be submitted and will contribute to the "participation and progress" part of your grade for this course.
 To get the credit for this part, you must submit it before the due date.
+Some of the labs will be assessed based on completion, but most of the time, we will select part of the lab to be graded based on correctness.

 Course Policies

-This course follows CAS Academic Policies that can be found at https://cas.nyu.edu/academic-programs/bulletin/policies/academic-policies.html.
+This course follows CAS Academic Policies that can be found at https://bulletins.nyu.edu/undergraduate/arts-science/academic-policies/.

 Attendance